SACRED

 to unit their political views with the hierarchical system of Church

 government naturally failed.
-The history of the post-revolutionary Russian
+The history of the post-revolutionary Russian Church,

 in part, has been a conflict between neo-Christian laicism and traditional